arnoldclark/front-end-interview/ShowAndTell.md

 You don't need to show us a perfect app; if there are elements that don't quite work properly, or code that you would write differently, that's absolutely fine.
 Self-reflection and continuous learning are important to us.

+It's also OK if it's code you wrote a little while ago.
+Tell us what you've learned in the meantime and how you might do it differently now!

 You can also read more about [who we are looking for](WhoAreWeLookingFor.md).